-I places a rolled up throw rug at the threshold of the front door.
+I placed a rolled up throw rug at the threshold of the front door.

-An old fashioned thing to do -- hang curtains (sheets, blankets, etc) in doorways, especially if you can close the room off -- again creating an air pocket.
+An old fashioned thing to do is to hang curtains (sheets, blankets, etc) in doorways, especially if you can close the room off, creating an air pocket.
 Spring tension rods, again are very helpful.
 It doesn't matter if the curtains don't go all the way to the floor--warm air rises.

 If you are in a house, there are probably vents in the foundation.
-I used small pieces of insulation, and leftover hard plastic (from an old florescent light fixture) and cut both to fit each vent.
+I used small pieces of insulation, and leftover hard plastic (from an old fluorescent light fixture) and cut both to fit each vent.
 I use these same insulation and plastic pieces every year.
 This will help protect pipe under the house.
-You will need to remove them in the spring, opening the vents up again.
+I removed them in the spring, opening the vents up again.